One of the basic tenets of a proper fitness and nutrition program is hydration.

 Urine Specific Gravity (USG) measurement: According to the Korey Stringer Institute, USG of less than 1.020 indicates euhydration; however, elevated urine-specific gravity values can occur as a result of diet, heavy daily exercise, high lean body mass and high protein turnover.

 Blood measures: Measuring plasma osmolality, plasma volume, hematocrit concentrations and hemoglobin can determine the level of hydration and dehydration.
 (But due to the invasive nature of this measure, researchers do not recommend this method for individuals who are simply curious about their hydration level for sports performance purposes.)

-Sensation of thirst: Thirst develops once dehydration has already set in — roughly 1-2% of body mass loss.
+Sensation of thirst: During the day, thirst can be a good indicator that it is time to drink.
+During exercise, thirst is a sign you are already on your way to 2% loss.
+Thirst develops once dehydration has already set in — roughly 1-2% of body mass loss.
 That said, this method of determining hydration is considered to work best during rest or exercising at lower intensities for less than one hour in cooler conditions.

 According to the National Athletic Trainers’ Association, early signs of clinical hypohydration and hyperhydration include:

 Not only can intense exercise lead to dehydration, it also can cause the depletion of glucose and electrolytes.
 Fluid-energy-electrolyte replacement beverages (aka sports drinks, such as Gatorade) have electrolytes, which are minerals that carry an electrical charge and support hydration.
 Sodium, calcium, potassium, chloride, phosphate and magnesium are all electrolytes lost in sweat in varying amounts.
 Sports drinks also have carbohydrates, which improve the rate of intestinal uptake of sodium, which in turn favors the retention of water.